braekling/WP-Matomo/readme.txt

 == Installation ==

+= General Notes =
+* First, you have to set up a running Piwik instance.
+You can get Piwik [here](http://piwik.org/) and its documentation [here](http://piwik.org/docs/).
+* If you want to update your Piwik instance, you should set your WordPress blog to maintenance while the update process is running.

 = Install WP-Piwik on a simple WordPress blog =

 1. Upload the full `wp-piwik` directory into your `wp-content/plugins` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Open the new 'Settings/WP-Piwik Settings' menu and follow the instructions to configure your Piwik connection.
 Save settings.
 4. If you have view access to multiple site stats and did not enable "auto config", choose your blog and save settings again.
 5. Look at 'Dashboard/WP-Piwik' to see your site stats.

 = Install WP-Piwik on a WordPress blog network (WPMU/WP multisite) =